 The major drawback to Class B RVs is they have very limited living space and storage space.
 All tanks have small capacities and you usually only have a wet bath.
 For the small size, they can get very expensive.

 Class C Pros and Cons

 Class C RVs come in many different lengths and floorplans so chances are you are going to find one that fits your needs.
 Because you rind in them like a motorcoach you have easy access to the bathroom and kitchen.
 A Class C is much easier to set up than a pull-behind or 5th wheel.
-Many are rated to tow a small car or boat and due to their low height and easy to get in and out of.
+Many are rated to tow a small car or boat and due to their low height and ease to get in and out of.
 Most come equipped with a generator making them very suitable for boondocking.

 Class C RVs have several drawbacks.
 They are very limited in storage space so you have to make sure you don’t exceed weight limits by accidentally overloading them with your gear and supplies.
 They ride low so you need to be careful with dips in the road or anything protruding above the ground (rocks etc) that may scrape the chassis.

 As you can see from the 35 RV cost examples above price can vary tremendously depending on RV type, features, and amenities.
 Being used may save you anywhere from 20% to 50% or more depending on the year, model, options installed, brand, and demand for that particular RV.
 Your best bet is to first determine your needs, your budget, and whether you want new or used.
 Once you have that you are in a better position to estimate your RV costs.
 Also, include maintenance in your RV cost to be on the safe side.
-Good luck finding your perfect RV.
+Good luck with finding your perfect RV.